Choose another writer in this calendar:

 world of legal mysteries.

-Hare had a good ear for different social languages.
-His narration is mildly humorous and charming, but he did not make condescending fun of ordinary police officers, familiar from the work of Dorothy Sayers.
+Hare's narration is mildly humorous and charming, but he did not make condescending fun of ordinary police officers, familiar from the work of Dorothy Sayers.
 Basically, the real target of Hare's irony was the speech and pretentious manners of the British upper classes, especially the judges of the High Court of Justice: "There is however, something about judical garments that gives consequence to any but the most undignified figure," Hare wrote in Tragedy at Law.
+(Ibid., p.
+8) Hare had a good ear for different social languages; as a public speaker he was supreme.

-unofficially as the "Shaver", and journeying from court to court,
+unofficially as the "Shaver," and journeying with his butler from court

 notes and a mysterious stranger arranges nasty surprises for him.